-June 30, 2010 December 31, 2009 Contingent and other consideration for acquisition of Pump Engineering, LLC \$ 5,502 \$ 5,500 Collateral for irrevocable standby letters of credit 4,075 4,968 Collateral for equipment promissory note 291 358 \$ 9,868 \$ 10,826
+mber 30, 2010 ember 31, 2009 Contingent and other consideration for acquisition of Pump Engineering, LLC \$ 4,604 \$ 5,500 Collateral for irrevocable standby letters of credit 3,066 4,968 Collateral for equipment promissory note 257 358 \$ 7,927 \$ 10,826

 As part of the acquisition of Pump Engineering, LLC in December 2009, the Company recognized a liability of \$5.5 million related to contingent and other consideration arrangements.
-Restricted cash in an amount equal to the contingent and other consideration was reflected on the Company's consolidated balance sheet as of June 30, 2010 and December 31, 2009.
-During the second quarter of 2010, the settlement of a contingent liability was reached between the former owners of Pump Engineering, LLC and another party, the result of which is that \$900,000 of \$2.0 million in contingent consideration from the purchase agreement attributable to general reps and warranties is expected to be released from escrowed funds in August 2010.
+During the third quarter of 2010, \$900,000 of \$2.0 million in contingent consideration attributable to general representations and warranties was released from escrowed funds for the settlement reached between the former owners of Pump Engineering, LLC and another party.
+Restricted cash in an amount equal to the remaining contingent and other consideration was reflected on the Company's consolidated balance sheet as of September 30, 2010.